 In a data warehousing environment, which enables traditional BI data to be managed and accessed along with newer types of big data, the polyglot approach involves multiple data platform types.
 These range from relational and analytical databases to NoSQL DBMSs and new platforms such as Spark and Hadoop.
 While this adds complexity, it also provides data warehouse users with the ability to couple historical BI with more forward-looking predictive analytics and data mining.

 Now that we understand the important features to look for in a data warehouse platform and which support your deployment requirements, the next step is to examine products from the leading vendors.
-This will be covered in a separate article.

 Augmenting traditional EDW with big data technology